-- It’s also not uncommon for lenders to ask for your bank account information during the application.
-This is so the funds can be electronically deposited directly into your bank account.
+- Some lenders may charge origination fees if your loan is approved to cover the costs of processing the application and paying out the funds .
+It’s also not uncommon for lenders to ask for your bank account information during the application so the funds can be electronically deposited directly into your bank account.

 If you have additional questions or concerns regarding the application process, you may want to reach out to the lender directly for additional information.